doug-h-rice/virtual-multicomp/README.md

 I would like a software version that would allow checking of ROM images.

-At the moment it cannot run the code as the Z80 it does not support interrupts.

-3/1/2020 - BASIC.HEX - the GCC compiled version does not run it, but the TCC compiled version does.
+3/1/2020 - BASIC.HEX - The TCC compiled version works, but the LINUX/GCC compiled version does not get past the "Memory?" prompt - see later.  ( BASIC.HEX waits for 0x0D, but LINUX returns 0x0A when you press ENTER. )
-I uploaded Grant Searle's BASIC.HEX  as basic_gs47b.hex.
-Please download from Grants's pages

 So here is a simple test program to run z80 loaded from test.ihx